No deal for LaMelo Ball as Colangelo buys into Aussie club

 SYDNEY (AP) — LaMelo Ball’s bid to be a club owner in Australia hasn’t worked out.
 The American is expected to be a top pick in the upcoming NBA draft later this year.

-The Australian league — called the National Basketball League — has announced that a license for the league club the Hawks would go to a consortium led by ex-Philadelphia 76ers general manager Bryan Colangelo.
+The Australian league — called the National Basketball League — has announced that a license for the Wollongong-based Hawks would go to a consortium led by ex-Philadelphia 76ers general manager Bryan Colangelo.

 Ball’s business manager, Jermaine Jackson, told ESPN in April that the ownership of the financially struggling club, where the 18-year-old American played last season, was a “done deal.”

-But Australia’s NBL issued a statement Wednesday saying the license for the Wollongong-based club had been awarded to a syndicate including Colangelo, Michael Proctor, and former Sydney Kings co-owner Dorry Kordahi.
+But Australia’s NBL issued a statement Wednesday saying the license for the club, located about 80 kilometers (50 miles) south of Sydney, had been awarded to a syndicate including Colangelo, Michael Proctor, and former Sydney Kings co-owner Dorry Kordahi.

 Ball joined the Hawks last year as part of the NBL’s Next Stars program and averaged 17 points, seven assists and seven rebounds in 12 games until December, when his season finished because of a bone bruise on his left foot.